 We’ve been training in all five views of the fetal heart for many years, so all relevant resources include the three vessel and trachea view.

-We have produced five short training videos – fetal anomaly training guides – aimed at helping sonographers detect a series of CHDs.
+We have produced six short training videos – fetal anomaly training guides – aimed at helping sonographers detect a series of CHDs.
 These videos include experts talking about these conditions and tips to spot them during the 20 week screening; scan clips of the conditions; and animations detailing the difference between the normal heart and these conditions.